perforce/helix-authentication-service/docs/Failover.md

 The HAS instances defined in the Compose file are configured to use the Redis store for the request/user mapping and the session data.

+## Proxy Configuration

+When using the Redis-based failover support in HAS, the load balancer or web proxy in front of HAS should _not_ have session affinity enabled.
+Instead, incoming requests can go to any of the configured HAS instances.

 ## Testing

 1. Start all docker containers: `docker-compose up --build -d`